zenml-io/zenml/docs/book/user-guide/starter-guide/switch-to-production.md

 ### Important notice

-Using the ZenML CLI is a secure and comfortable way to interact with your zenml tenants.
+Using the ZenML CLI is a secure and comfortable way to interact with your ZenML tenants.
 It's important to always ensure that only trusted devices are used to maintain security and privacy.